July 19, 2019

 Banks latest publications

-In March 2019 the nominal annual growth rate of the balance of the current loan portfolio granted by commercial banks to the non-financial private sector of 10.8% (6.2% real).
-This rate was higher than the previous month (10.0%) and was also lower than the same month of 2018 (11.7%).
+In May 2019, the nominal annual growth of the balance of the current credit portfolio granted by commercial banks to the non-financial private sector was one digit and amounted to 9.1% (4.6% real).
+This growth was lower than that of the immediately previous month (10.3%) and was also lower than that of May 2018 (13.4%).

-In February 2019, the nominal annual growth rate of the balance of the current credit portfolio granted by commercial banks to the private sector was 10.3% (6.1% real).
-This rate was slightly higher than that of the previous month (10.1%) and lower than the same month of 2018 (12.0%).
+In April 2019, the nominal annual growth rate of the balance of the current loan portfolio granted by commercial banks to the non-financial private sector was 10.3% (5.6% real).
+This growth rate was lower than that of the previous month (11.1%) and was also lower than the rate of the same month of 2018 (11.5%).